tidalcycles/tidal-doc/docs/patternlib/tutorials/workshop.md

 ### Learn more about effects

-You can take a look at the `Basics > Effects` section to learn more about effects and to see the complete list of effects.
-We also suggest you to take a look at the `Basics > Oscillators` section to see how you can apply an LFO to some of these effects.
+You can take a look at the [Effects](https://tidalcycles.org/docs/reference/audio_effects/) section to learn more about effects and to see the complete list of effects.
+We also suggest you to take a look at the [Oscillators](https://tidalcycles.org/docs/reference/oscillators) section to see how you can apply an LFO to some of these effects.

 ----